 How we work with the African Library Project

 The Kanye School District began first to work with the ALP and we started libraries in all 122 of our primary schools.
 After seeing our success, other school districts begged us to help them get libraries in their primary schools.
-We have now proudly helped all of the primary schools in two other school districts create libraries with ALP's books and are working on completing the fourth district.
+We have now proudly helped all of the primary schools in three other school districts create libraries with ALP's books and are working on the fifth district.

 The containers from the African Library Project are delivered by train from the port in Durban, South Africa to our capital city, Gaborone.
 We pay for all the costs after the container arrives in Gaborone, such as clearing the container through customs and delivering the books to the Kanye Education Center.
 When the container arrives, everyone at the center pitches in to unload and sort the boxes by school.
 Each pre-selected school has been matched with an American book drive.
 Over the next several weeks, a driver delivers the books to the schools in a van.